Getting Started with Airbyte Cloud

 From the Replication frequency dropdown, select how often you want the data to sync from the source to the destination.

-Note: The default replication frequency is 24 hours.
+Note: The default replication frequency is Every 24 hours.

-From the Destination Namespace dropdown, select the format in which you want the data to stored in the destination:
+From the Destination Namespace dropdown, select the format in which you want to store the data in the destination:

 Configuration Description Mirror source structure Some sources (for example, databases) provide namespace information for a stream.
 If a source provides the namespace information, the destination will reproduce the same namespace when this configuration is set.
-For sources or streams where the source namespace is not known, the behavior will default to the "Destination default" option Destination default All streams will be replicated and stored in the default namespace defined on the destination settings page.
-For settings for popular destinations, see Destination Connector Settings Custom format All streams will be replicated and stored in a custom format.
+For sources or streams where the source namespace is not known, the behavior will default to the "Destination default" option Destination default All streams will be replicated and stored in the default namespace defined on the Destination Settings page.
+For more information, see Destination Connector Settings Custom format All streams will be replicated and stored in a custom format.
 See Custom format for more details

 To better understand the destination namespace configurations, see Destination Namespace example